claire886/Project-React-Myreads/README.md

 * install 'react-router-dom' with 'npm install --save react-router-dom'

-## Newly added files
+## Newly added files to starter code

 Four React code files are added into src folder.
-These files are ListBooks, BookShelfBooks, SearchBooks and Books.
+These files are React component: ListBooks, BookShelfBooks, SearchBooks and Books.
+ListBooks, BookShelfBooks and Books are used for main page.
+SerachBooks and Books are used for search page.

 ## Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.